+How do fish make electricity? - Eleanor Nelsen.
+Cet animal est un expert de la régénération.
+Rat-taupe nu.
 Would You Want a Dog That Was Genetically Engineered to Be Healthier?
 “Dogs have more genetic diseases than any other species on the planet.”

 David Ishee told me this early in our conversation.
 His claim makes sense: there’s no other animal that humans have purposefully bred with an emphasis on form over function—aesthetics over health—for so long.
 Le blob, une créature mystérieuse - [Parlons peu parlons Science] Grow plants without water.
 Alice Moynihan Ever since humanity began to farm our own food, we’ve faced an unpredictable frenemy: rain.

 It comes and goes without much warning, and a field of lush leafy greens one year can crackle, dry up and blow away the next.
 Food security and fortunes depend on rain, and nowhere more so than in Africa, where 96% of farmland depends on rain instead of the irrigation common in more-developed places.
 It has consequences: South Africa’s ongoing drought — the worst in three decades — will cost it at least a quarter of its corn crop this year.

 In fact, genetic mutations exist in the DNA of every person on Earth, and helped to shape humans into what we are today.
 Some mutations, however, are more striking and strange than others.
 Here is a list of some of the most fascinating genetic mutations found in man.
 Brazilian Wasp Venom Kills Cancer Cells, But Not Healthy Cells.
 Wasps get their fair share of bad press.

 A species of squid has been observed editing its own RNA to an amazing extent, creating the capacity to respond to changes in its environment by altering its proteins and therefore its entire body.

 The discovery could explain why squid seem to be one of the few species doing well out of the damage humans are inflicting on the oceans and climate.
 Messenger RNA (mRNA) transfers genetic information from our DNA to the ribosomes that synthesize proteins within cells.
 Most of the time, the mRNA is transcribed reliably, serving as an instructional memo for protein building.
 As a paper published in eLife puts it: “The central dogma of biology maintains that genetic information passes faithfully from DNA to RNA to proteins.”